mikaeilorfanian/dj_j_p/django-async-job-pipelines/README.md

 For use with sqlite3 you should run the sync version.

 # Timeout
+Useful for scenarios when you're testing and you want your test to include invoking the jobs runner.
 It checks if roughly `timeout` seconds have passed since the start of command invocation.
 It won't exit early if there are any tasks in progress.
 It doesn't calcel pending tasks.

 # Number of Jobs to Run
+Useful for benchmarking.
+It's hard to know what number of workers is ideal for your scenario.
+That's why we have a built-in Django command that can create any number of jobs you want, run them, output the duration it took to run them, and assert that all have run.
 `num_jobs_to_consume` runs only some number of jobs.
 This counts jobs which were processed successfully or failed.

 # Create New Job